 Before I begin to explain how you should travel from Peru to Chile by bus, I first start out by explaining why it is so important to do this right.
 When I was researching online, I couldn’t find any bus schedules.
 Only a schedule for a Cruz del Sur bus from Lima, that passes Arequipa but you cannot get on in Arequipa.
 I am a product of the modern generation, so if it doesn’t exist online, it can’t be real, right?

 When I was in Arequipa, Peru, I talked to a girl who did it before.
-She said that she was picked up at the border and assured there would be a direct bus, only to be dropped off at Calama in the middle of the night, with the bus station closed and a very dodgy situation after that.
+She said that she was picked up at the border and assured there would be a direct bus, only to be dropped off at Calama (Chile) in the middle of the night, with the bus station closed and a very dodgy situation after that.
 As I was traveling solo, as a female backpacker, I needed to avoid at any costs being stranded in the middle of the night by myself.
-So, here is how I did it and I’ll explain you the only safe and sure way to travel by bus from Arequipa to San Pedro de Atacama.
+So, here is how I did the Tacna border crossing and I’ll explain you the safe and sure way to travel by bus from Arequipa to San Pedro de Atacama.

 Read more: Travel to Peru, Chile and Bolivia in 30 days